 This minor is intended to educate creative, ethical, and socially responsible investment professionals who can make greater connections between science of sustainability and the world of investing.
-Students will be able well-versed in major environmental, social and governance (ESG) issues the society is facing.
+Students will be well-versed in major environmental, social and governance (ESG) issues society is facing.

 |FI 316||Sustainable, Responsible, and Impact (SRI) Investing||3|

 |EC 346||Environmental Economics||3|